CAREERS AND VOLUNTEERS

 - Understand that this volunteer role will not lead to paid employment.

 Intakes of trainee guides occur every few years.
-Expressions of interest for the training program in 2018 have now closed.
+Expressions of interest are being accepted for the next intake which is expected to be in 2020/2021.
 For further information or to register your interest for the future, please submit an enquiry below.